Welcome to Rheumatology / Arthritis & Autoimmune Diseases Research Center (AADRC)

 Faculty members have research interests focusing on different areas of rheumatic diseases and methodology.
 Clinical and research expertise within the section includes scleroderma, gout, osteoarthritis, spondyloarthritis, lupus, and other forms of inflammatory arthritis and autoimmune diseases.
 Many of the faculty are national and international leaders in their respective fields, with several faculty leading national treatment guideline efforts and other research and clinical endeavors.
 The Rheumatology Fellowship Training Program is nationally recognized for its clinical and research training, including musculoskeletal ultrasound training.

-Boston University Arthritis Center is an internationally recognized center in research, patient care and education.
-The Center was established in 1983 to advance basic, clinical, and epidemiological research in rheumatology and to translate laboratory findings into new therapeutic strategies.
-The Center unifies extensive basic, translational and clinical research, medical education, and patient care.
-Arthritis Center faculty include faculty in general rheumatology, and also faculty within focused programs in Scleroderma, Vasculitis, and Clinical Epidemiology.
-Our multidisciplinary programs in scleroderma and vasculitis are highly integrated with experts in many specialties, including those in pulmonary/pulmonary hypertension.
-Clinical care is provided at the Boston Medical Center in state-of-the art out and in-patient facilities.
-The Center’s clinical research teams have been at the forefront of developing new approaches to study and test new treatments for scleroderma, osteoarthritis, vasculitis and other autoimmune disorders.
+The AADRC is an internationally recognized center in research, patient care and education, established in 1983 to advance basic, clinical, and epidemiological research in rheumatology and to translate laboratory findings into new therapeutic strategies.
+The AADRC has made substantial contributions to scleroderma research.
+The clinical research program is internationally recognized for advanced and novel methodology.
+Additional research foci beyond rheumatology-related diseases include fibrosis, physical therapy, mobile health technologies, imaging (MRI and musculoskeletal ultrasound), and musculoskeletal pain.
+The section’s research teams have been at the forefront of developing new approaches to study and test new treatments for scleroderma, osteoarthritis, lupus and other autoimmune disorders.